 Alaska Statute Title 47 requires local public safety agencies to take intoxicated or incapacitated people into protective custody to prevent victimization and cold-related injuries.
 But a lack of capacity at the Fairbanks Police and Fire Departments to handle non-criminal or non-emergent situations presented by intoxicated and incapacitated persons creates a need for the Community Service Patrol (CSP).

-The CSP deploys as a downtown foot patrol and city-wide van patrol 18 hours/day, 7 days/week to address incapacitated and intoxicated peoples’ intensive and recurring needs for safety and access to medical and clinical care.
-In 2013, the CSP responded to 2,300 calls for service.
-Of those calls, 1,695 people required a protective custody transport to an appropriate point of care.
+The CSP deploys as a downtown foot patrol and city-wide van patrol 19 hours/day, 7 days/week to address incapacitated and intoxicated peoples’ intensive and recurring needs for safety and access to medical and clinical care.
+In the twelve months ended August 31, 2015, the CSP responded to 6,549 calls for service.
+Of those calls for service, a protective custody transport to an appropriate point of care ensued 4,464 times.

 In the News: News-Miner editorial 2014-05-08 City, Downtown Association ink deal for larger Fairbanks inebriate patrol 2014-04-11 CSP in Borough budget 2014-02-13 News-Miner editorial 2014-01-29 Public Safety Policy Shake-up 2013-12-11 News-Miner editorial heralds the CSP and donors 2011-12-02 Anonymous donor makes an early Christmas for the CSP’s beneficiaries 2011-12-01 Alaska Mental Health Trust buys CSP new van 2010-03-12 Fairbanks Daily News Miner pro-CSP 2010-03-12 Community Service Patrol: In Their Own Words

 To contact the CSP, call City of Fairbanks Dispatch Department at 450-6507.